-Yearn Finance and Money Robots: Automated DeFi Strategy
+Yearn Finance and Money Robots (YFI): Automated DeFi Strategy

 Yearn Finance offers a suite of investment strategies powered by robots that contain “wisdom sourced from the crowd” — Yearn’s own community.

 Updated March 22, 2022 • 4 min read